SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

 - protocol loose → realization determine what goes
 - datagram is the basis of Internet flexibility

-*End-to-end arguments in system design*, J. H. Saltzer, D. P. Reed, and
+## *End-to-end arguments in system design*, J. H. Saltzer, D. P. Reed, D. D. Clark
-D. D. Clark.

 - handling failure in middle do not void need to do so at end—no fundamental effect